mhwdvs/twitter-monitor/README.md

  - Filter for "@" only within the first character of a tweet

  - Currently just sends the tweet to a discord webhook, but would like to automate an action within the script, such as automatically opening the link in a new browser window and even automating that's actions if you are expecting what site you will be visiting

+ - Add option to monitor multiple twitter users with the same set of keywords

+ - Make keywords definable in command line rather than having to edit the source

 Feel free to leave more feature suggestions as issues :)